kubauth/kc/intructions.md

 write a README.md for this 'kc' command line interface

 In this README, add download from https://github.com/kubauth/kc/releases/tag/0.1.0 in the installation part

+Some command has been modified, some has been renamed and some has been added.
+Rewrite the README.md

+About README.md
+- token and token-ui main goal is to provide OIDC token, aimed to be injected in whatever application.
+- config command require a service to provide configuration information.
+See https://github.com/kubauth/okit
+- There is two groups of command.
+  - config and whoami which are intended to works with kubectl and kubelogin to authenticate k8s cluster users and admin.
+  - token and token-ui which manage tokens.
+(These command may fetch some info in kubeconfig, but this is just a nice to have.
+They can works independently)

+About README.md
+- logout command will also clear kubectl/kubelogin authentication
+- kc whoami will works after user has been authenticated
+- in workflow example, Token Management for Applications, use id_token